Quantum resolution limit of long-baseline imaging using distributed entanglement: Quantum limit of precision for estimating two-source separation

 While we have derived the QFI and CFI result for the one-dimensional version of the problem, it turns out that this has a rather nice interpretation for the two-dimensional case.
 Let us assume that our two apertures are still located at positions $\pm\beta$ along the horizontal axis of the aperture plane, but each of these is now a square of length $\delta$ instead of being a one-dimensional rect function.
 The 2-dimensional equally bright two-point separation estimation problem has been worked out in~\cite{Ang2016}, where they calculate the QFI matrix in cartesian coordinates for the $x$ and $y$ components of the separation with a single aperture.
 Combining that with the multiple-aperture framework introduced in~\cite{Sajjad2023}, we can calculate the QFI for the $x$-component of the separation.
 We outline this calculation in appendix \ref{2-d-appendix}.
 Moreover, we can follow the same protocol described above in order to measure the incoming photons in the pairwise combinations of the (2-dimensional) local modes of the two apertures, and in the large $K$ limit, it will again attain the QFI which will be given by the same expression $4N\pi^2(3r^2+1)/\sigma^2$~\footnote{The proof that the pairwise measurement with 2-dimensional apertures attains the QFI is beyond the scope of this work and will be shown in a future publication.}.

 Now, recall that $\sigma =2\pi/\delta$, with $\delta$ the size and $r=2\beta/\delta$.
 Also, the total number $N$ of photons collected during the integration time will be proportional to the area of the apertures $\delta^2$.
 So all in all, the $4N\pi^2/\sigma^2$ factor will scale as $\delta^4$.
 The $3r^2$ term in the QFI will scale as $\delta^2\beta^2$, whereas the other term will be proportional to $\delta^4$.
-This tells us that as $\delta$ gets larger (or equivalently as $r$ is small and closer to unity), we will get more information from the spatial mode resolution of the light within each aperture.
+This tells us that as $\delta$ gets larger (or equivalently as $r$ is small and closer to unity), we will get more information from the spatial mode resolution of the light within each aperture; whereas in the other extreme of $\delta$ being small ($r \gg \beta$), loading the photons contained within the local fundamental (PSF) spatial modes of each telescope's primary mirror into the quantum memory (i.e., no mode sorter, or $K=1$) will already achieve performance close to the QFI.
+A fully-general statement to this effect---regarding the relative-information-contributions from the local spatial modes versus the baseline---to more complex quantitative imaging problems such as multi-source localization, moment estimation, object classification, and change detection, etc., are left open for future work.